 When not to take the senior discountFinances

-The discounts are one of the great perks of reaching retirement age.
-Seniors are often entitled to reduced rates on everything from airfare, cell phone plans, and car rentals to movie tickets, hotels rooms, and restaurant meals.
+Discounts can be one of the great perks of reaching retirement age.
+Seniors are often entitled to reduced rates on everything from airfare, cell phone plans and car rentals to movie tickets, hotels rooms and restaurant meals.

 Most of the time, taking advantage of these deals is worth it.
-However, Art Koff, author of Invent Your Retirement and founder of RetiredBrains.com, cautions that special prices should be reviewed carefully to ensure they really offer the bargains promised.
-“Some do come with strings attached, such as restrictions on the times or days they can be used,” says Koff.
+However, Art Koff, author of Invent Your Retirement (Oakhill Press) and founder of RetiredBrains.com, cautions that special prices should be reviewed carefully to ensure they really offer the bargains promised.
+“Some do come with strings attached, such as restrictions on the times or days they can be used,” says Koff in an interview conducted by Athene.
 Unfortunately, seniors can also be the targets of scams that use discounts as a lure.

 Next time you’re tempted to take a deal, look out for these warning signs to be sure it’s truly worth your while.

 - There are restrictions on when the discount can be used.

 “Certainly, take the discount if you are entitled to it, but realize that you are probably going to be inconvenienced a bit,” shares Koff.
 Travel discounts, for example, often come with restrictions.
 Depending on the airline, those could include only offering the senior discount on certain routes or having blackout travel dates.
 The other hassle?
 These senior rates are typically not offered online, so you’ll have to call the airline directly to take advantage of them.

 Prescription drugs can be expensive — even with insurance — which is why many seniors may be tempted to buy discounted medications online from unreliable sources.
 But this is a case where the savings may not be worth the risk.
 The U.S. Food and Drug Administration warns that some medicines sold online are fake, too strong or weak, have dangerous ingredients or aren’t FDA approved — and all of these differences could be dangerous to your health.